chanmix51/soft65c02/soft65c02_unit/README.md

 ### Complete Example

-See `examples/simple_test/` for a complete working example that demonstrates:
+- See `examples/simple_test/` for a complete working example with minimal setup.

-- **Multi-file project** with C and assembly sources
+- See `examples/full_setup_test/` for more complex setup including full crt0 for typical cc65 app, and test runner to control elements of the test being run.

 - **Hierarchical configuration** using base configs
 - **Comprehensive testing** with setup, execution, and assertions
 - **Symbol usage** for readable test scripts